aeternity/aepp-sdk-js/docs/guides/contract-events.md

 # Contract Events

-The Sophia language also provides you the possibility to emit [Events][Events Docs Link] in your functions.
+The Sophia language also provides you the possibility to emit [Events](https://docs.aeternity.com/developer-documentation/aesophia/docs/sophia_features#events) in your functions.
 On this page you will learn how to access and decode the event log of a specific transaction.

 ## EventEmitter contract